 The most influential Megatrends set to shape the world through 2030, identified by Euromonitor International, help businesses better anticipate market developments and lead change for their industries.Learn More

-In the middle price range, consumers can find a great variety of sport-oriented version of fashion face masks.
-Under Armour has been particularly successful with its „Iso-Chill“ fabric feel mask priced at USD30.
-At the same price, Nike found its place in the market with the „Pro Hyperwarm“ full-face mask version.
-These higher prices reflect extra features embedded in the mask that sports enthusiasts require, from breathability to dryness.
+In the middle price range, consumers can find a great variety of sports-oriented versions of fashion face masks.
+Under Armour has been particularly successful with its Iso-Chill mask priced at USD30.
+At the same price, Nike found its place in the market with the Pro Hyperwarm full-face mask.
+These higher prices reflect extra features imbedded in the mask that appeal to sports enthusiasts, from breathability to dryness.